kyraezikeuzor/census/Voice2Ad_Project_Report.md

 ## Solution Overview

-Voice2Ad introduces a "Listen-Think-Act" loop for physical spaces:
+Census introduces a "Listen-Think-Act" loop for physical spaces:

 1.  **Listen:** A network of edge-deployed microphones captures ambient audio and PA announcements.
 2.  **Think:** A local LLM-based agent (Dedalus) transcribes, cleans, and analyzes the intent of the speech.